dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 };
 {% endprettify %}

-Dart's type inference is capable of assigning types to these variables for you.
-In this case, the inferred types are `List<String>`,
+Dart's type inference can assign types to these variables for you.
-`Set<String>`, and `Map<String, int>`.
+In this case, the inferred types are `List<String>`, `Set<String>`, and `Map<String, int>`.

-You can also specify the type for a collection literal:
+Or you can specify the type yourself:

 {% prettify dart %}
 final aListOfInts = <int>[];